Did you grow up eating Hot Pockets? I have to admit, I did not…

 I sat on the train and took the first bite… Holy wow, so THIS is what everyone is raving about when they talk about the miracle that is ham and cheese?!

-From then on, I was officially on the bandwagon for this type of meat, and I found myself eating it again and again.
+From then on, I was officially on the bandwagon for this type of meat, and I found myself eating it again and again, from waking up in the morning with a ham and cheese omelet to chowing down on ham and cheese sliders during a game day party.

 These delightful homemade pockets are like that yummy croissant that I ate in that train station on a random travel day many moons ago.